 - 1. The dean of the institute is responsible for ensuring the appropriate assessment organisation and conditions, and the Exam Board is responsible for safeguarding these assessment conditions. - 2.
-If a student finds the assessment conditions to be insufficient, the student can report this to the Exam Board.
-If the Exam Board receives signals about serious deficiencies in the organisation of assessments, it will bring this to the attention of the dean of the institute.
+If a student finds the assessment conditions to be insufficient, the student can report this to the Exam Board no later than six weeks after the event.
+If the Exam Board receives word about serious deficiencies in the organisation of assessments, it will bring this to the attention of the dean of the institute.
 A possible consequence may be that the assessment is deemed invalid. - 3.
 The Exam Board will conduct a structural check of the assessment organisation process.
-It will check if the assessment and examination system is sufficiently guaranteed to prevent, detect and address any irregularities.
+It will check if the assessment and examination system is sufficiently guaranteed to prevent, detect, and address any irregularities.